vatpac-technology/sops/docs/2607-update/MNN.md

 | MLD, OCN | GUN(BIK) | YSCB | Jets only |
 | MNN  | ARL | YSSY | |

+!!! note
+    MNN shall perform an early handoff to ARL for aircraft inbound to YSSY departing within MNN airspace.
+This is to allow ARL to issue STAR clearance provide sequencing instructions in a timely manner.

 ## Terminal Handover Frequencies
 Aircraft being transferred from enroute to a TCU with multiple frequencies shall be given the frequency for the revelant TCU position.